 29. Upon termination or withdrawl, the student is entitled to a refund as follows:

--After enrollment, once flight training has commenced, all refunds are given on a pro-rate hourly basis of course completion.
+-After enrollment, once flight training has commenced, all refunds are given on a hourly basis..
 In other words, as long as all charges are paid in full through the last date of attendance, for services rendered or supplies purchased, etc., any remaining balance will be refunded to the student.

 -Books and supplies may not be returned for a refund.
 Audio-visual fees are non-refundable.

--Upon the schools receipt of a Request of Refund, all monies due shall be forwarded within thirty (30) days.
+-Upon the receipt of a request of refund, all monies due shall be forwarded within thirty (30) days.